learn-co-curriculum/pc-ios-day02-essentials/README.md

 }
 ```

+In this case, "say_hey" is the name of the function, "name" is a parameter of type *String*, and the function will return a String.

 **Return Values**
 + Every method that we write gives us something called a return value - this is what Swift evaluates for us and gives us back to use in other parts of our program.
 The return value of our methods is the last line evaluated.
 + What would the return value of these methods be?